Whether used with your bath or basin, mixer taps are now far more common than separate pillar taps.

 With a mixer tap, you can set the temperature as it flows from the taps.
 This makes it far easier to precisely control the temperature of your water, whether you are running a bath, washing or shaving with water as it emerges from the tap.

 The added control can also be very convenient, especially when it comes to running a bath.
 With separate taps, one common method is to run both taps simultaneously, usually with the hot water tap opened more fully than the cold.
 It can be difficult to get the mix right however and many people find they have to either stand guard or keep checking back.

 Running hot and then adding cold water is another common tactic but this can lead to a potentially scalding bath; especially dangerous if you have kids.
 By finding the optimum temperature with a mixer tap, you can leave the bath to run itself in confidence.
 Just don't forget about it entirely, or you could end up with a flood on your hands!

-The Century bath shower mixer tap will provide you with the perfect bath temperature for years to come
+The Wye bath shower mixer tap from Orchard Bathrooms will provide you with the perfect bath temperature for years to come

 Find out how to fit a basin mixer tap with our handy DIY guide.